Terror trial: 'Public duped into funding bomb plotters'

 In the recordings they go on to talk about being imprisoned under the "2005 Act" although the prosecution claimed they were referring to the Terrorism Act 2006 but got the date wrong.

-Mr Altman said: "It confirms that they knew full well what had been done was criminal."'Blades on lorry'
+Mr Altman said: "It confirms that they knew full well what had been done was criminal."

 Later Mr Naseer, who was described as the group's "emir" (leader), replied: "(I) don't want to be shaheed (a martyr) yet yeah."